Unified Robust Estimation: Composite loss functions

 \subsection{Classification}

-For a binary outcome $y$ taking values $+1$ and $-1$, denote by $u=yf$ the margin of a classifier $f$.
-Traditional classification problems utilize GaussianC, binomial and hinge loss \citep{Hast:esl:2009}.
-These functions, along with their induced loss functions are shown in Figured~\ref{fig:loss3}.
-The composite values are normalized such that $g(s(0))=1$.
-The convex component is unbounded and can't control outliers well.
-Except for hcave, the CC-family is bounded, leading to more robust estimation.
-A CC-family member with concave component hcave is more robust than a convex component only, as the figure demonstrates.
-In classification problems, Fisher consistency of margin-based loss functions was studied in \citet{lin2004note}.
-The following results are extensions. \begin{theorem} Assume that $g: \text{range }s\to \mathbb{R}$ is nondecreasing, $s(u) < s(-u) \ \forall u > 0$, and $s'(0) < 0$ exists.
-Then for $Y \in \{-1, 1\},\Gamma(Yf(X))$ is Fisher-consistent if either of the following two conditions holds: \begin{enumerate}[(i)] \item $g'(s(0)) > 0$ exists. \item $g'(s(0))$ doesn't exist, $g(s(u))=g(s(0)) \ \forall u < 0$, and $s$ is nonincreasing. \end{enumerate} \end{theorem} Theorem~\ref{thm:fisher} is handy to check Fisher consistency of the CC-family.
-One exception is concave tcave with $\sigma=1$ and convex GaussianC.
-Theorem~\ref{thm:fisher} is not applicable since $g'(s(0))$ doesn't exist and $s$ is not monotone.
-A monotonic convex function would have additional benefits.
+For a binary outcome $y$ taking values $+1$ and $-1$, the margin of a classifier $f$ is denoted by $u=yf$.
+Traditional classification problems utilise convex GaussianC, binomial, and hinge loss \citep{Hast:esl:2009}.
+These functions, along with their induced loss functions, are shown in Figure~\ref{fig:loss3}.
+The composite values are normalised such that $g(s(0))=1$, which effectively requires $\sigma \geq 1$ for tcave.
+The convex component loss functions are unbounded and cannot control outliers well.
+On the other hand, the CC-family, except for hcave (Huber-type), is bounded, leading to more robust estimation.

+The Fisher consistency of margin-based loss functions was initially studied in \citet{lin2004note}.
+In this article, we extend and present additional conditions for Fisher consistency: